jndiogo/sibila/README.md

 Extract structured data from LLM models, using a common API to access remote models like GPT-4 or local models via llama.cpp.

-- Query structured data into Pydantic BaseModel objects or typed Python dicts.
+- Query structured data into dataset or Pydantic BaseModel objects.
 - Use the same API for local and remote models.
 - Thread-based interaction with chat/instruct fine-tuned models.
 - Compare output across local/remote models with included utilities, text or CSV output.
-- Model management directory: manage models and their configurations and quickly switch between models.
+- Model directory: store configurations and quickly switch between models.
 - Automatic chat templates: identifies and uses the right templates for each model.

-With Sibila you can extract structured data from a local model like OpenChat-3.5 with 7B params:
+With Sibila you can extract structured data from a local quantized model like OpenChat-3.5 with 7B params:

 ```python
 from sibila import (LlamaCppModel, OpenAIModel)